-If you are enrolled in the UBC Extended Health Plan, expenses incurred outside BC or Canada that are typically covered by UBC’s Extended Health Plan (such as prescription drugs, medical equipment and supplies, vision care and paramedical services obtained from qualified practitioners in Canada and the United States only) are also covered in the event of a medical emergency and non-emergency, subject to the conditions outlined in your plan and the overall extended health lifetime maximum of $2,000,000.
+If you are enrolled in the UBC Extended Health Plan, expenses incurred outside BC or Canada that are typically covered by UBC’s Extended Health Plan (such as ambulance services, prescription drugs, medical equipment and supplies, vision care and paramedical services obtained from qualified practitioners in Canada and the United States only) are also covered in the event of a medical emergency and non-emergency, subject to the conditions outlined in your plan and the overall extended health lifetime maximum of $2,000,000.
 Payment for these expenses will be limited to the reasonable & customary charge within BC, and in Canadian funds.

 It’s a good idea to also review what costs are not covered.